Kevin O’Leary drops out, endorses Maxime Bernier for Conservative leadership

 Mr. O’Leary said his priority was always to influence economic and fiscal policy and to win the country back.

-He said Mr. Bernier is the first candidate who can win in the West and deliver 30 and 40 seats in Quebec.
+He said Mr. Bernier is the first candidate who can win in the West and deliver 30 to 40 seats in Quebec.

 “If I could get seats with him as my right-hand guy, I would have tried for that.
 But that’s not going to work in Quebec.
 They want the leader to be a Quebecois.”

 He said he discussed the decision with Mr. Bernier at 1 a.m. on Wednesday.
-He also called some of his closest friends and supporters and asked them what he should do.
+He also called some of his closest friends and supporters to ask them what he should do.

 “We had very weak second support, because I’m a polarizing figure and I’m not an insider, so that is problematic, but not that big a problem, because we have a big list here, we probably could have squeaked through.
 But Quebec never grew past 12 per cent,” he said.